 Coastal and shelf seas are increasingly being looked to as an energy source with the development of wind and tidal renewable energy, with the aim for 40 GW of energy being harnessed from the wind by 2030.
-Research on the impact of these floating and static wind farms on stratification, mixing and deoxygenation is premature, but a recent study has indicated that deoxygenation will increase in areas of the North Sea already at risk of low oxygen levels as a result of the 210 presence of static wind farms increasing primary production but also reducing advective currents and bottom shear stress (Daewel et al., 2022).
+Research on the impact of these floating and static wind farms on stratification, mixing and deoxygenation is premature, but a recent study has indicated that deoxygenation will increase in areas of the North Sea already at risk of low oxygen levels as a result of the presence of static wind farms increasing primary production but also reducing advective currents and bottom shear stress (Daewel et al., 2022).
 It is therefore imperative that we continue to monitor dissolved oxygen concentrations alongside measurements of hydrography and mixing in coastal and shelf sea waters, especially as offshore installations expand, with unknown consequences on ecosystem health.
-Furthermore, resolving the oxycline effectively in these environments is crucial to understand how potentially oxygen deficient bottom waters might evolve with varying mixing regimes in the future.
+This study demonstrates that autonomous underwater vehicles are a low-cost and effective tool to provide this monitoring capability.